wujiaqi06/SGV-caller/README.md

 ## Examples
 Example data for each pipeline is prepared in the "examples" folder.
 An example "sgv-caller.conf" is also prepared with the input data already set for each pipeline.
-If you want to try pipeline1, please copy "sgv-caller.conf" into the "pipeline1" folder and modify it:
+If you want to try pipeline 1, please copy "sgv-caller.conf" into the "pipeline1" folder and modify it:
 ```
 output_file_name = your_output_run_name
 calculation = 1